Planning on homeschooling your teens? Here’s an authoritative guide on how to homeschool high school.

 Take a deep dive into goal setting for homeschool high school with our Authoritative Guide to Planning Homeschool High School and if you have not discovered our Homeschool Highschool Podcast, check out these episodes on goals and planning.

+Be sure to set realistic expectations!
 For more excellent tips for start-up goals for your homeschool high school, check out this post from our friend, Marcy at Ben and Me.

 Step 2A: For new homeschool high schoolers who are transitioning from traditional school settings